Photo Delivery Guide

 It has to be done at the end of the workflow though once any final edits are locked in.
 It can’t be done with the initial gallery on the first day of delivery because then any minor changes would have to be done on multiple duplicates of the photo.

 It takes one to two minutes to colour grade photos for black and white using special black and white sliders in Lightroom (changing the black and white tones for each underlying colour).
 Therefore, for a large set of photos such as a wedding this would take a considerable amount of extra processing time (around 6-7 hours).

 For this reason, if you are wanting more than 10 extra photos in black and white, I do offer this service for a very small additional charge.
 Please enquire.

 Can other EVENT suppliers use the photos?

-At both corporate events and weddings there may be many suppliers that would like to use photos for their promotions, posting on social media etc. Suppliers are welcome to contact me via email at email@example.com to request usage of these photos (at no cost) and I will then make sure that none of these photos have been designated as private, and that you also give your permission.
+At both corporate events and weddings there may be many suppliers that would like to use photos for their promotions, posting on social media etc. Suppliers are welcome to contact me via email at firstname.lastname@example.org to request usage of these photos (at no cost) and I will then make sure that you also give your permission.

 Alternatively, you may opt to download specific photos and send them through to suppliers for their usage.
-In these cases, they just need to mention ‘Photos by Chris Jack’ wherever they are used commercially for example in social media posts or on their website and in the case of Instagram, use the hashtag @chrisjackphoto.
+In these cases, they just need to mention ‘Photos by Chris Jack’ wherever they are used commercially or for advertising or marketing, for example in social media posts or on their website, and in the case of Instagram, use the hashtag @chrisjackphoto.

 If suppliers wish to use the images on permanent website galleries to promote their business, that is fine too providing that attribution is made somewhere and a request is made, so I can check with you as well.